-EDUCATION COMMITTEE Mission Statement: The mission of the education committee is to raise awareness of bad pruning and plant care and provide solutions to professionals and amateurs that is readily accessible and easily understood.
+EDUCATION COMMITTEE Mission Statement: To raise awareness of bad pruning and plant care and provide solutions to professionals and amateurs that is readily accessible and easily understood.

-The Education committee is also responsible for selecting suitable sites for classes and workshops and for communicating volunteer needs to PlantAmnesty’s Program Manager.
-The committee communicates with the Outreach Committee on observations and suggestions that will aid in gaining and keeping members, as well as other ways to bring money to the organization.
+-Communicates with the Outreach Committee on observations and suggestions that will aid in gaining and keeping members, and ways to bring money to the organization.

-The Education committee considers the changing educational needs of current and potential members and makes sure the information we provide stays relevant.
-Subcommittees may include: Curriculum Development, Teacher Training and Mentorship, Spanish Curriculum, etc.
+-Considers the changing educational needs of current and potential members and makes sure the information provided stays relevant

 EVENTS COMMITTEE Mission Statement: The events committee plans and executes events which are educational, which raise funds, are membership benefits, or are of general interest or amusement to the public.